ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 - The cutoff distance should be appropriate for the force field and the size of the periodic box.
 ---
 ## Challenges in calculation of non bonded interactions.
+#### Why Are Non-Bonded Interactions the Computational Bottleneck?
 - The number of non-bonded interactions increases as the square of the number of atoms.
 - The most computationally demanding part of a molecular dynamics simulation is the calculation of the non-bonded interactions.
 - Simulation can be significantly accelerated by limiting the number of evaluated non bonded interactions.
 - Exclude pairs of atoms separated by long distance.
 - Maintain a list of all particles within a predefined cutoff distance of each other.

+### The Cutoff Distance
+A cutoff distance defines the maximum separation at which a short-range interaction is explicitly calculated.
+- using cutoff dramatically reduces the number of force calculations

+How to identify which atoms are within the cutoff distance?

 ## Neighbour Searching Methods
  - Divide simulation system into grid cells - cell lists.